SkylineCommunications/dataminer-docs/connector-help/connector_help/RedRat_irNetBox.md

 The **1.0.1.x** driver range of the RedRat irNetBox protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.

-Note that DCF can also be implemented through the DataMiner DCF user interface and through DataMiner Third Party protocols (for instance a manager).
+Note that DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).

 Connectivity for all exported protocols is managed by this protocol.